planetarysoftware/TSC/Bootstrap-Policies/README.md

 As the templates indicate, your TLP or TLWG can just choose to directly inherit the policies of the Planetary Software TSC.
-Your TC is also free to change these documents through their own governance process, but should retain at least the spirit of the original versions.
+Your TC or WG is also free to change these documents through their own governance process, but should retain at least the spirit of the original versions.
 The template documents provided in this directory are provided to help bootstrap that process.